Apoorva Sagodharargal (1989 film): Plot

 Sethupathi is an honest police officer living with his pregnant wife Kaveri.
+During a routine raid, he uncovers an illegal crime racket involving corrupt businessmen Dharmaraj, Francis Anbarasu, Nallasivam and Satyamoorthy.
+He publicly arrests them, humiliating them, but they soon escape justice and vow revenge.

+The four men and their goons later ambush Sethupathi and Kaveri, tying them up and forcing Kaveri to drink poison.
+Sethupathi fights back but is stabbed in the abdomen.
+He helps Kaveri escape by boat, but the goons surround and brutally dismember him.

-He arrests four bigwigs – Dharmaraj, Francis Anbarasu, Nallasivam and Satyamoorthy who escape justice easily and return to take revenge.
-One night, they kill Sethupathi and poison his pregnant wife, Kaveri.
-However, Kaveri manages to survive and flee.
-She gives birth to twins with the help of a woman named Muniyamma, but they are separated, with each woman believing the other to be dead.
-One of the twins, Raja, grows up as a mechanic with Muniyamma, while the other, Appu, a dwarf, grows up in a circus with his mother.
+Kaveri survives and gives birth to twins with the help of Muniyamma, a poor woman who shelters her.
+A bomb planted by one of the goons destroys Muniyamma's house, separating the women, each believing the other dead as they flee with one twin.
+Raja grows up as a mechanic with Muniyamma, while Appu, a short-statured dwarf, grows up as a circus artiste with Kaveri.

-After several years, Appu falls in love with Mano, the daughter of the circus owner.
-He mistakenly believes that she wants to elope with him, but she had actually asked him to be a witness to her marriage with her fiancé Vincent, whom her father disapproves of.
-Appu becomes heartbroken and insecure about his height, and he attempts suicide but is stopped by his mother, who then reveals that his dwarfism might have been because of the poison force-fed to her when she was pregnant.
-After learning about the murder of his father, Appu decides to avenge his father's death.
-Meanwhile, Raja falls in love with Janaki, who happens to be Satyamoorthy's daughter.
-As Raja resembles Sethupathi, Satyamoorthy and his three accomplices become wary of him.
+Appu falls in love with Mano, the circus owner's daughter, but mistakenly believes she wants to elope with him; she had actually asked him to witness her marriage to her disapproved fiancé Vincent.
+Heartbroken and insecure about his height, Appu attempts suicide, but Kaveri saves him and reveals that his dwarfism may have resulted from the poison she was forced to drink during pregnancy.
+After learning of Sethupathi's murder, Appu vows revenge.

-Appu lures Francis to an abandoned building, and kills him using a Rube Goldberg machine.
-Francis's corpse falls into a lorry covered with hay, and Raja and Janaki hitchhike in the same lorry, oblivious to the corpse.
-The lorry driver discovers the corpse when he reaches his destination and calls the police.
-The inspector in charge of the case comes to suspect Raja of the murder.

-Appu kills Nallasivam on a golf course using a tiger from his circus, but Nallasivam's caddie sees Appu's face, and the tiger's tail from afar.
-This leads the inspector to Raja again, who, coincidentally, is wearing a tiger costume while performing at a festival.
-Janaki becomes enraged when she learns that Raja is suspected of killing her father's friends and breaks up with him.
-Raja is released from custody as the postmortem examination has revealed real tiger wounds.
+Meanwhile, Raja falls in love with Janaki, Satyamoorthy's daughter.
+As Raja resembles Sethupathi, Satyamoorthy and his accomplices become suspicious of him.
+Appu kills Francis using a Rube Goldberg machine and later kills Nallasivam on a golf course using a circus tiger.
+Evidence at both scenes leads the investigating inspector to suspect Raja.
+Janaki, believing Raja responsible for her father's friends' deaths, breaks up with him, although he is released after the postmortem confirms that Nallasivam died from genuine tiger wounds.

-Raja goes to Janaki's house to reconcile with her, and the inspector covertly follows him.
-While Raja is talking to Janaki, Appu tricks Satyamoorthy into killing himself with a circus handgun that shoots backwards.
-Appu escapes, but Raja and Janaki enter Satyamoorthy's room, having heard the gunshot moments before the inspector arrives.
-Janaki faints when she sees her father dead, and the inspector believes that Raja shot Satyamoorthy.
-Raja escapes and becomes a fugitive.
-When he is spotted in a market, Raja takes a woman hostage and threatens to kill her, not knowing that the woman is his mother, Kaveri.
+Raja visits Janaki to reconcile, unaware that the inspector is following him.
+Appu then tricks Satyamoorthy into killing himself with a circus handgun that fires backwards.
+Raja and Janaki enter the room after hearing the shot, and the inspector concludes that Raja shot Satyamoorthy.
+Raja flees and becomes a fugitive.

+After Raja is spotted in a marketplace, he takes a woman hostage, not realising she is Kaveri, his mother.
 When the crowd backs down, he releases Kaveri and flees.
-Kaveri realises that Raja is her other son and seeks out Muniyamma.
-Together, they realise that the murders were committed by Appu, and that Raja has been mistaken for Appu, who overhears their conversation.
+Kaveri recognises him as her lost son and reunites with Muniyamma.
+Together, they realise that Appu committed the murders and that Raja has been mistaken for him.
+Appu overhears them.